CMU-RERC-APT/tiramisu3-pr/README.md

 Additional support provided by Traffic21 at Carnegie Mellon University, NIDILRR SBIR (90BI0018), and the US DOT through the FTA/RITA SBIR (12.1-FT1-010), and the Technologies for Safe and Efficient Transportation University Transportation Center (DTRT12-G-UTC11).

-We would like to thank everyone who has worked on Tiramisu over the years and the Port Authority of Allegheny County for their insights and assistance.
+We would like to thank everyone who has worked on Tiramisu over the years (a full list is being compiled).
+We also thank the Port Authority of Allegheny County for their incredibly valuable insights and assistance throughout the project.